Legal

 12. Data Security

-12.1 We take the security of your data seriously.
-We implement appropriate technical and organisational measures to protect your personal data against unauthorised access, loss, destruction, or alteration.
+12.1 We implement appropriate technical and organisational measures to protect your personal data against unauthorised access, loss, destruction, or alteration.
 These include:

-(a) encryption of data in transit (TLS/HTTPS) and at rest;
+(a) encryption of data in transit and at rest;

-(f) workspace isolation, so that each user can only access their own data.
+(b) role-based access controls and workspace isolation, so that each customer can access only their own data;

-14.1 We may update this Policy from time to time to reflect changes in our data practices, legal requirements, or the Service itself.
+13.1 We may update this Policy to reflect changes in our data practices, legal requirements, or the Service.

-14.2 If we make material changes, we will notify you by email at least 14 days before the changes take effect.
-We will also update the “Last updated” date at the top of this Policy.
+13.2 If we make material changes, we will notify you by email at least 14 days before they take effect, and will update the “Last updated” date at the top of this Policy.

-15.1 If you have any questions about this Privacy Policy, wish to exercise your data rights, or have a concern about how we handle your data, please contact us:
+14.1 If you have questions about this Policy, wish to exercise your rights, or have a concern about how we handle your data:

 Email: [email protected]